 If you wake up during the night – do not check your phone!
 Instead choose to read from a book in dim light to encourage your body and mind to relax and become sleepy.

-For individuals with dementia, following a fast moving program with a lot of flickering images can increase anxiety and stress.
-Make sure that stimulation before bedtime slows down to allow the brain to slow down too.
+Today’s television programs are fast-moving program with a lot of flickering images.
+For individuals challenged by dementia this can increase anxiety and stress.
+Make sure that stimulation before bedtime slows down to allow their brain to slow down too.

 8. Embrace the Dark Side